hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="[RT].ToggleInfoText" @type="yielded component">
-    Standard toggle element to use, to ensures that the toggle is perceivable, visually consistent, and can be used inline with other content or standalone as part of the layout flow.
+    Standard toggle element to use, to ensure that the toggle is perceivable, visually consistent, and can be used inline with other content or standalone as part of the layout flow.
     <Doc::ComponentApi>
       <C.Property @name="yield">
         Text passed as child is yielded to the `<span>` HTML element that applies the dotted underline styling to it.